Kevin Bludso

 Kevin Bludso (born 1965) is an American chef, restaurateur, and television personality.

 Early life

 Bludso was born in 1965 in Compton, California.
 His father was a police officer at the Los Angeles Police Department; his mother was a postal service worker.
 While on summer vacation, Bludso lived with his aunt, Willie Mae Fields, in Corsicana, Texas.
 Fields introduced him to Texas-style barbecue; at the age of 9 or 10, Bludso was allowed to help with the cooking.
 He studied business at the Dallas-based Bishop College.

 Career

-Prior to entering the food industry, Bludso worked as a correctional officer for some thirteen years.
+Prior to entering the food industry, Bludso worked as a correctional officer for thirteen years.
 He opened Bludso's BBQ in 2008, serving as its pitmaster.
 Based in Compton, the restaurant shut down in September 2016, following a dispute with the landlord.
 Bludso also owns restaurants in Hollywood and Melbourne, Australia.
-In 2020, Bludso served as a judge on the Netflix series The American Barbecue Showdown.
+Since 2020, Bludso serves as a judge on the Netflix series The American Barbecue Showdown.